 Someday soon a bipedal robot might knock on your door to deliver goods ordered online.
-We have already said something about "autonomous cargo" in this post: unlike a “mobile suitcase”, however, the biped robot would have an autonomy of movement quite similar to that of a human.
+We have already said something about "autonomous cargo" in this post: unlike a "mobile suitcase", however, the bipedal robot would have an autonomy of movement very similar to that of a human.

 Associate Professor of Robotics Jonathan Hurst, Oregon State University, is convinced to the point of leading Agility Robotics, a company that (also) exploits university research to develop a two-legged robot: the prototype is ready .
 Her name is Cassie.